 For any therapy to be effective, a strong therapeutic relationship built on empathy, warmth, collaboration and trust is paramount.
 This is central to my working ethos.

-I have over eleven years of experience working within a range of mental health services.
-I am currently employed in the NHS as a Senior Clinical Psychologist, working with adults experiencing severe and enduring mental health difficulties.
-Within this role I also supervise and teach both qualified Clinical Psychologists and those training to become Clinical Psychologists.
+I have over fifteen years of experience working within a range of mental health services.
+I am currently employed in the NHS as a Principal Clinical Psychologist, working with adults experiencing severe and enduring mental health difficulties.
+Within this lead role I also supervise and teach both qualified Clinical Psychologists and those training to become Clinical Psychologists.